katiestar99/ansible/docs/docsite/rst/dev_guide/developing_rebasing.rst

 Getting help rebasing
 =====================

-For help with rebasing your PR, or other development related questions, join us on our #ansible-devel IRC chat channel on `freenode.net <https://freenode.net>`_.
+For help with rebasing your PR, or other development related questions, join us on our #assible-devel IRC chat channel on `freenode.net <https://freenode.net>`_.

 .. seealso::

    :ref:`community_development_process`
-       Information on roadmaps, opening PRs, Ansibullbot, and more
+       Information on roadmaps, opening PRs, Assibullbot, and more